 What can I expect from counseling?

 Counseling is a safe process in which you share your thoughts, feeling and behaviors with a counselor.
 Counseling sessions typically last about 45 minutes in the office.
 Some clients come in for only one session and others visit more frequently.
 Students can talk about anything in counseling without fear of judgment or shame.
 The counselors support students through various issues such as roommate conflicts, stress, grief, anxiety and depression, and many more.

 The counseling center at abides by the ethics of their respective licenses and by the Council for the Advancement of Standards in Higher Education.
 Confidentiality is considered an ethical priority in the counseling center.

-Indiana state law and ethical standards obligate a breach of confidence in the following circumstances: (1) clear and imminent danger to client or others, i.e., suicide, homicide; (2) knowledge of current child abuse; and (3) a court order for client records.
+Indiana state law and ethical standards obligate a breach of confidence in the following circumstances: (1) clear and imminent danger to client or others, i.e., suicide, homicide; (2) knowledge of current child or elder abuse; and (3) a court order for client records.

 What happens in the case of sexual assault?

 If you or a friend have experienced sexual assault, rape, or nonconsensual contact of any kind you may call security at 317.738.8888 or 911 for immediate assistance.
 The counselors on in the Counseling Center are both confidential sources, so they are available to students to support, help process, and assist students with resources and information without having to report any identifying information to the Title IX office.
 The campus nurse and campus chaplain are the only other two confidential sources on campus.
 There are several off campus resources including ASSIST, at 317.739.4456, and the Rape Abuse & Incest National Network at 1.800.656.HOPE or www.rainn.org.